Iolop/ida7.0Plugin/README.md

 update some useful ida plugin to fit 7.0ver

-I don't know too much about the idaapi,but if your plugin has issue when loading coming with "add_menu_item" or "del_menu_item" erroe.I'd like to fix that :) This is easy
+I don't know too much about the idaapi,but if your plugin has issue when loading coming with "add_menu_item" or "del_menu_item" error .I'd like to fix that  :)  This is easy

 For more api info: Please read these articles